 A message from The Mix: If you, or anyone you know, is struggling with self-harm don’t hesitate to reach out to our confidential support services at any time.

 Treatment for depression

-My doctor prescribed Citalopram, which is an SSRI antidepressant, but instead of making me feel better I felt much worse.
+My doctor prescribed Citalopram, which is an SSRI antidepressant, but it didn’t work.
 One side effect of this drug in young people is an increase in suicidal thoughts; I tried to kill myself twice last year.
-I became very angry and detached and my behaviour was often dangerous to myself and to others.
-I threw knives around my bedroom, bit and kicked myself, banged my head on the wall, attempted to throw myself out of windows and screamed and swore at the top of my lungs.
+I became very angry and detached.
+My behaviour was often dangerous to myself and to others.
+I threw knives around my bedroom, bit and kicked myself, banged my head on the wall, attempted to throw myself out of windows and swore at the top of my lungs.

 Moving on with my life

 There’s still an enormous stigma attached to depression and sexual abuse.
 People often think that young adults will grow out of depression and that it isn’t as serious as ‘grown-up depression’.

 I’ll never be the same person as I was before the abuse.
 I lost my virginity and my innocence to a much older man who, with hindsight, had been preying on me for a while.
 As much as I wish it hadn’t happened, the experience has made me stronger.
 It takes a lot to break me now.